 The Company accounts for share-based payments by recognizing compensation expense based upon the estimated fair value of the awards on the date of grant.
-The Company determines the estimated grant-date fair value of restricted shares using quoted market prices and the grant-date fair value of stock options using the Black-Scholes option pricing model.
-In order to calculate the fair value of the options, certain assumptions are made regarding the components of the model, including the estimated fair value of underlying common stock, risk-free interest rate, volatility, expected dividend yield and expected option life.
+The Company determines the estimated grant-date fair value of restricted shares using the closing price on the date of the grant and the grant-date fair value of stock options using the Black-Scholes-Merton model.
+In order to calculate the fair value of the options, certain assumptions are made regarding the components of the model, including risk-free interest rate, volatility, expected dividend yield and expected option life.
 Changes to the assumptions could cause significant adjustments to the valuation.
 The Company recognizes compensation costs ratably over the period of service using the straight-line method.